anntzer/redeal/README.txt

 Redeal: a reimplementation of Thomas Andrews' Deal in Python.
 =============================================================

-Redeal runs under Python 3.
+Redeal runs under Python 2.7 or higher.
 See script.py for an example simulation.

 GNU make and g++ are needed to build Bo Haglund's DDS v.1.1.9 (the latest version I could find that can easily be built on Linux -- extracted and